Randomness Extraction in AC0 and with Small Locality: Introduction

 What remains is the extractor $\Ext'$.
 To construct it we divide the source with length $m$ sequentially into $m^{1/3}$ blocks of length $m^{2/3}$.
 Since the source has min-entropy $m-\sqrt{m}$, this forms a block source such that each block roughly has min-entropy at least $m^{2/3}-\sqrt{m}$ conditioned on the fixing of all previous ones.
 We can now take a strong extractor $\Ext''$ in $\AC^0$ with seed length $O(\log n)$ and use the same seed to extract from all the blocks, and concatenate the outputs.
 It suffices to have this extractor output one bit for each block.
 Such $\AC^0$ extractors are easy to construct since each block has high min-entropy rate (i.e., $1-o(1)$).
 For example, we can use the extractors given by Goldreich et al. \cite{goldreich2015randomness}.

 It is straightforward to check that our construction is in $\AC^0$, as long as the final step of computing the XOR of $t$ outputs can be done in $\AC^0$.
 For error $1/\poly(n)$, it suffices to take $t$ to be a constant and the whole construction is in $\AC^0$, with seed length $O(\log n)$.
-We can even take $t$ to be $\poly(\log n)$, which will give us error $2^{-\poly(\log n)}$ and the construction is till in $\AC^0$; although we need to change $\Ext''$ a little bit and the seed length now becomes $\poly(\log n)$.
-In addition, our error reduction step also preserves small locality.
+We can even take $t$ to be $\poly(\log n)$, which will give us error $2^{-\poly(\log n)}$.